Home Assessment Tips

 What is the Home Ignition Zone?

 The home ignition zone (HIZ) consists of your house and its immediate surroundings.
 Managing your HIZ is critical to reducing wildfire risk.
 Each of the three home ignition zones has a different purpose.
 Therefore, we must manage the fuel loads accordingly to reduce the risk of ember ignition, radiant heat, and direct flame.
+There are two main points to the HIZ concept:

 A diagram illustrating a home security perimeter with color-coded zones.
 The area around the house is divided into zones labeled 'Immediate Zone,' 'Intermediate Zone,' and 'Extended Zone,' each with specified distance ranges.
 The house features a backyard patio with outdoor furniture and a children's swing set nearby.
 Surrounding the property are trees, shrubs, a driveway with a parked vehicle, a mailbox, and garden beds with flowers.